Registered Charity · Since 1981

-Support, information, and screening for dyslexic children and adults in Croydon.
+Dyslexia support for children and adults in Croydon

 Worried about your child?